 Although there is flexibility in how faith communities and farmers can connect, the Farm and Faith Partnerships Project usually looks like…

-- a congregation-based local CSA, where RAFI-USA staff help facilitate and maintain relationships between a group of local faith communities and farmers in their area through creating a long-term purchasing agreement
+a congregation-based local CSA, where RAFI-USA staff introduces and initiates relationships between a group of local churches and farmers in their area through creating a long-term purchasing agreement

-- a congregation-based farmers market cohort group, where RAFI-USA staff will support already established (or new!) farmers markets through faith community-based community support in advertising and logistics
+a congregation-based farmers market cohort group, where RAFI-USA staff will support already established (or new!) farmers markets through church-based community support in advertising and logistics